D7ry/cs184-proj-writeup/proj1/writeup.md

 The level of the returned function is not rounded for bilinear level sampling, which will be discussed later.

 #### Nearest Level

-Nearest level sampling is implemented same as 0th-level sampling.
-The texture sampler takes the output of `get_level()` and samples from the mipmap of corresponding level. `get_texel()` provides a nice abstraction so we don't need to worry about mipmap's width and height.
+Nearest-level sampling is implemented the same as 0th-level sampling.
+The texture sampler takes the output of `get_level()` and samples from the mipmap of the corresponding level. `get_texel()` provides a nice abstraction so we don't need to worry about mipmap's width and height.

 ```cpp
 case LevelSampleMethod::L_NEAREST: